CMDT/LiveProjectsTemplate/documentation/your_project.md

 **Deliverable:** Document.
 * Refined design: Features, Components, Tasks.
 * Project plan: scheduling of tasks into 5 sprints of effort.
+* Proposal: Statement of the design and the effort needed, for the client to agree to, before moving on to construction.

 ### Sprints
 **Object:** complete tasks, make a demo.